Molmed/allium/README.md

 Run `pytest`.

 ## Preprocessing GEX data
 To prepare gene expression for prediction using ALLIUM, you will need a CSV file with raw gene transcript counts.
-The gene identifiers should be HGNC gene symbols.
+The leftmost column should be HGNC gene symbols or Ensembl identifiers.

 |         | Sample_1 | Sample_2 | ... |
 | --------| -------- | -------- | --- |